-BMW 7 Series G12 brake upgrade overview
+BMW 7 Series G12 carbon ceramic brake upgrade

 Fast takeaway: For a heavy premium sedan, the biggest gains usually come from front-axle thermal capacity and weight reduction, then matching the rear axle intelligently without creating electronic parking brake issues.